abergs/docs-playground/src/guide/get-started.md

 const payload = {
   "userId": "107fb578-9559-4540-a0e2-f82ad78852f7", // Required.
 A WebAuthn User Handle, which should be generated by your application.
 Max.
 64 bytes.
   "username": "pjfry@passwordless.dev", // Required.
 A human readable username used for user authentication, should be chosen by the user.
-  // ...there are more options, please see the API reference for /register/token };
+  // ...For more options, please see the API reference for /register/token.
+};

-// POST the payload to the passwordless.dev API using your API private secret. const apiUrl = "https://v4.passwordless.dev";
+// POST the payload to the Passwordless.dev API using your API private secret. const apiUrl = "https://v4.passwordless.dev";
 const {token} = await fetch(apiUrl + "/register/token", {
     method: "POST",